juce-framework/JUCE/modules/juce_blocks_basics/littlefoot/LittleFoot Language README.txt

 program can use to do what it needs to do.
 Currently in the standard Pad BLOCK program, you have the following functions available:

-    int makeARGB (int alpha, int red, int green, int blue);         // combines a set of 8-bit ARGB values into a 32-bit colour int blendARGB (int baseColour, int overlaidColour);             // blends the overlaid ARGB colour onto the base one and returns the new colour void fillPixel (int rgb, int x, int y);                         // sets a LED colour on the display void fillRect (int rgb, int x, int y, int width, int height);   // fills a rectangle on the display
+    int makeARGB (int alpha, int red, int green, int blue);         // combines a set of 8-bit ARGB values into a 32-bit color int blendARGB (int baseColor, int overlaidColor);             // blends the overlaid ARGB color onto the base one and returns the new color void fillPixel (int rgb, int x, int y);                         // sets a LED color on the display void fillRect (int rgb, int x, int y, int width, int height);   // fills a rectangle on the display

 A BLOCKs program needs to provide a repaint() function which the block will call